 Is there a stigma to claiming benefits?
 If so, why, and does it matter?
 In a nutshell, these are the questions that I looked at in 2012 a collaborative project with Kate Bell and Declan Gaffney, funded by the charity Elizabeth Finn Care, who run the advice line/website Turn2us.

 The project isn't that big, but despite this we've squeezed in a new survey, an unusually deep media analysis, analysis of existing data, and a few focus groups.
-An academic paper about the survey is available under my publications list (Baumberg 2016), and you can find the wider results in the report itself, a quick note on a figure used in a Guardian article, and the appendices to the report.
+An academic paper about the survey was published in the Journal of Social Policy (Baumberg 2016).
+You can view the wider results in the report itself, a quick note on a figure used in a Guardian article, and the appendices to the report.

 Aside from our one-page summary in the report itself, you can also read short blogs on several different bits of the report - we've written on perceived fraud in the benefits system (on Inequalities), the role of the media (on the New Statesman blog, and a longer version here), and how benefits stigma is misunderstood (on LSE Politics & Policy).
 Other people have written about the report in the Guardian (including on their Datablog), and the TUC's Touchstone blog (also reposted on Liberal Conspiracy).